Accreditation Management System 2019

-The Australian Engineering Accreditation Centre (AEAC) engages directly with many stakeholders, including the Australian Council of Engineering Deans (ACED), the Tertiary Education Quality and Standards Authority (TEQSA), the International Engineering Alliance (IEA) and many others.
+The Australian Engineering Accreditation Centre (AEAC) engages directly with many stakeholders, including the Australian Council of Engineering Deans (ACED), the Tertiary Education Quality and Standards Authority (TEQSA), the International Engineering Alliance (IEA), the Australian Industry Skills Committee (AISC), the Australian Skills Quality Authority (ASQA) and many others.

 Introduction to the 2019 Accreditation Management System

 The Engineers Australia Accreditation Management System (AMS) has been streamlined, updated and refreshed in appearance, with the purpose of improving its usability and effectiveness for all users.
 The 2019 AMS became effective from 1 January 2019, so that accreditation reviews scheduled for 2019 will need to be managed in accordance with this updated version.

 The number of documents in the 2019 AMS has been substantially reduced, but the net changes to the standards and procedures are minimal.
 For example, the accreditation criteria have been recast and reduced in number, but the effect of the changes is such that programs accredited to the current criteria will be compliant with the new criteria.

 The Policy and Standards documents in the 2019 AMS are:

 - AMS-POL-01 Accreditation Principles

 - AMS-STD-10 Accreditation Standard – Higher Education

 - AMS-STD-20 Accreditation Standard – VET Competency Programs